slviajero/tinybasic/MANUAL.md

 OPEN on the radio interface sets @S if there is in a error in the module communication.
 Typically this would mean that the module is not connected properly.

 After opening INPUT, PRINT, PUT and GET on stream &8 work similar to Wire.
-The maximum message length is restricted by the unterlying library to 32 bytes.
+The maximum message length is restricted by the underlying library to 32 bytes.

 The radio module is started with maximum power.
 To power it down SET 9, x can be used. x is an integer between 0 and 3.
-3 is maximum power and 0 is minumum power.
+3 is maximum power and 0 is minimum power.

 ### MQTT

 Stream &9 is used for networking with MQTT.
-MQTT is the only network protocoll that is supported and the code is experimental.
+MQTT is the only network protocol that is supported and the code is experimental.
 The network code is generic and more protocols will be integrated in the future.

 Supported network adapters are Ardunio Ethernet shields, ESP8266 and ESP32 WLAN, Arduino MKR and RP2040 WifiNINA.
 These network codes have some timing needs like yielding the CPU and refreshing DHCP leases.
 BASIC integrates this in the central statement loop processing all time critical tasks in the function byield().
 This code is best tested and very stable on ESP8266 and ESP32.
 Other platforms are alpha.

 For Wifi systems, the SSID and password are hardcoded in the BASIC interpreter binary by setting the respective lines in "wifisettings.h".
 In this file there are two lines defining the MQTT server and port.
 This data is also compiled into the code.
-Currently only unencrypted and unautheticated MQTT is supported as this is only a toy.
-The fiths line in the code is a MAC address which is needed for the Arduino Ethernet shield.
+Currently only unencrypted and un-autheticated MQTT is supported as this is only a toy.
+The fifth line in the code is a MAC address which is needed for the Arduino Ethernet shield.
 For all other hardware platforms this line is ignored.

 After startup of the microcontroller it tries to connect to Wifi or Ethernet.
 The command NETSTAT can be used to see the connection status.
 This command is meant for interactive use only.